douglasrizzo/catsim/sphinx/estimation.rst

 **********************************************

-Estimators are the objects responsible for estimating of examinees proficiency values, given a dichotomous (binary) response vector and an array of the items answered by the examinee.
+Estimators are the objects responsible for estimating of examinees ability values, given a dichotomous (binary) response vector and an array of the items answered by the examinee.
 In the domain of IRT, there are two main types of ways of estimating :math:`\hat{\theta}`: and these are the Bayesian methods and maximum-likelihood ones.